ed3899/cloud-dev/README.md

 Once kumo completes, follow these steps:

-  1. If you are on Windows, please refer to the [Q&A](#how-do-i-fix-the-broad-permissions-error-when-trying-to-ssh-to-my-instance-on-windows-from-powershell) section for guidance on how to fix the broad permissions error when trying to *SSH* to your instance from *PowerShell*.
+  1. SSH into your instance with `ssh -i kumossh kumo`
-  2. SSH into your instance with `ssh -i kumossh kumo`
+     - If you are on Windows, please refer to the [Q&A](#how-do-i-fix-the-broad-permissions-error-when-trying-to-ssh-to-my-instance-on-windows-from-powershell) section for guidance on how to fix the broad permissions error when trying to *SSH* to your instance from *PowerShell*.

 If you want to remove your *AMI*, you can do so from your cloud management console.
 We follow the same philoshophy as *Packer*.
 You build it, you manage it.